jdreaver/kernel-dev/modules/myfs/README.md

 # `myfs`, a kernel module implementing an in-memory filesystem

-This kernel implements a very simple in-memory filesystem using a Linux Kernel Module.
+This kernel module implements a very simple in-memory filesystem.

 ## Example usage